Qurila/extended_mod_descriptions/item_overhaul.md

   - <details><!-- Optimised Automatic Loom -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_loom_2.png" alt="If you are reading this, there is an error." width="20" /> Optimised Automatic Loom </summary

-    **The research time can no longer be shortened, and each research costs more points.**
+    **The research time can no longer be shortened, and each research costs more points.
+Can now also be obtained via rescue missions and the World Fair**

       <img src="./doc/item_overhaul/trade_union/loom4.png" alt="If you are reading this, there is an error." />
     </details>